Dam: Economics

 Construction of a hydroelectric plant requires a long lead time for site studies, hydrological studies, and environmental impact assessments, and are large-scale projects in comparison to carbon-based power generation.
 The number of sites that can be economically developed for hydroelectric production is limited; new sites tend to be far from population centers and usually require extensive power transmission lines.
 Hydroelectric generation can be vulnerable to major changes in the climate, including variations in rainfall, ground and surface water levels, and glacial melt, causing additional expenditure for the extra capacity to ensure sufficient power is available in low-water years.

 Once completed, if it is well designed and maintained, a hydroelectric power source is usually comparatively cheap and reliable.
-It has no fuel and low escape risk, and as an clean energy source it is cheaper than both nuclear and wind power.
+It has no fuel and low escape risk, and as a clean energy source it is cheaper than both nuclear and wind power.
 It is more easily regulated to store water as needed and generate high power levels on demand compared to wind power.